osate/contract-annex/org.osate.contract.help/markdown/ContractAnnex.md

   element of the list is passed to the lambda and the lambda must return a `Boolean` indicating if the element should be included in the resulting list. `filter` returns a list with the same type as the original list.
 For example, if the type of the original list is `List<ComponentInstance>`, then the result will be a `List<ComponentInstance>`.
+* `filterType`: Filters the elements of the list that are instances of the specified type argument.
+Returns a list with an element type based on the type argument.
+For example, if the type of the original list is `List<InstanceObject>` and the specified type argument is `ComponentInstance`, then the resulting list will have the type `List<ComponentInstance>`.
 * `map`: Returns a new list with all of the elements of the original list transformed by the lambda passed to `map`.
 The element type of the resulting list is based on the return type of the lambda.
 For example, if the type of the original list is `List<ComponentInstance>` and the lambda gets the name of each component, then the resulting list will have